 For our one night stay in Mt Koya-san all of us will be sharing rooms because that’s how it works at the monastery.

 To save your spot email Doni Belau at [email protected] and we will schedule a call with you.
 Once you decide to commit GG2P will ask you to pay your deposit of $1500.
-Your balance will be due by December 31st, 2019.
+Your balance will be due by about 8 weeks before the trip departs.